 When the FXP receives a conversion request, it fills in the target.amount.principalAmount field (if this is blank) or the source.amount.principalAmount field (if this is blank.)
 If both fields are blank, or if both fields contain a value, then an error is returned.
 The requester can specify a time for which they want the currency conversion to be valid.

 If the conversion can be approved, then the FXP signs the conversion object and creates a condition from the signature.
-It adds an expiry time (which need not be later than the expiry time proposed by the requester,) and returns the resulting signedConversion object to the caller.
+It adds an expiry time (which need not be later than the expiry time proposed by the requester,) and returns the resulting conversion object to the caller.

 Transaction execution